kontent-ai/delivery-sdk-js/DOCS.md

 ## Error handling

-If the error originates in Kentico Kontent (see [error responses](https://developer.kenticocloud.com/v1/reference#error-responses)), you will get a `DeliveryError` object instance with more specific information.
+If the error originates in Kontent (see [error responses](https://developer.kenticocloud.com/v1/reference#error-responses)), you will get a `DeliveryError` object instance with more specific information.
 Otherwise, you will get original error.

 ```typescript
 import { DeliveryError } from '@kentico/kontent-delivery';